kuttor/dotfiles/docs/README.md

 Open <https://docs.brew.sh> in your web browser.

-To instead generate the site locally to <http://localhost:4000>, run:
+To instead generate the site locally, available on localhost:4000, run:

 ```bash
 cd `brew --repository`/docs